SBolinha/PML/README.md

-# PML
+# PML - Python Markup Language

-PML - Python Markup Language: render XML files more readible
+## Purpose: render XML files more readible

 Lengty HTML and XML documents with many embedded elements can be very difficult to read.